Ready to say goodbye to student loan debt for good? Learn More

 Upsolve Member Experiences

-1,898+ Members Online
+1,940+ Members Online

-★★★★★ 7 hours ago
+★★★★★ 9 hours ago

 Read more Google reviews ⇾

-★★★★★ 7 hours ago
+★★★★★ 9 hours ago

 Read more Google reviews ⇾

-★★★★★ 7 hours ago
+★★★★★ 9 hours ago

 Read more Google reviews ⇾

-Real Property – The West Virginia Homestead Exemption
+Real Property: The West Virginia Homestead Exemption

-Note that if you are a licensed physician (per Articles 3 or 14 of the West Virginia Constitution), you filed for bankruptcy primarily due to medical malpractice debt, and you carry a minimum of $1 million in medical malpractice insurance, the homestead exemption value available to you is $250,000.
+Note that if you are a licensed physician (per Article 3 or 14 of the West Virginia Constitution), you filed for bankruptcy primarily due to medical malpractice debt, and you carry a minimum of $1 million in medical malpractice insurance, the homestead exemption value available to you is $250,000.

 Personal Property Exemptions

 In addition to home equity, West Virginia law allows Chapter 7 filers to safeguard certain kinds of personal property.
 Unlike most states, West Virginia places a cap on the value of every category of personal property subject to exemption.
-With that said, the value of most property is calculated according to “yard sale pricing” so available exemption values do tend to stretch.
-The following types of tangible property may be exempted up to the amounts listed:
+That said, the value of most property is calculated according to “yard sale pricing” so available exemption values do tend to stretch.

-• Tools of the trade to be used in your profession or the profession of a dependent (up to $1,500)
+• Tools of the trade to be used in your profession or the profession of a dependent up to $1,500

 • Animals